 It can’t stop bad things from happening.
-Clearly.
-But if something unexpected does happen – such as a burglary, a car accident or an illness while you’re on holiday – it means you won’t have to pay the full financial cost on your own.
+But if something unexpected does happen – such as a burglary, a car accident, or an illness while you’re on holiday – it means you won’t have to pay the full financial cost on your own.

 Insurance is all about managing risk.
 There are some instances where insurance is compulsory.
-For others, it will depend on your circumstances, how you feel about risk and how much risk you’re prepared to take.
+For others, it will depend on your circumstances, and how much risk you’re prepared to take.

 Here’s an introduction to the most common types of insurance to help you work out which ones you might need.